windytan/redsea/README.md

 -f, --file FILENAME    Use an audio file as MPX input.
 All formats
                        readable by libsndfile should work.

+-i, --input FORMAT     Decode stdin as FORMAT (see the wiki for more info):
+                        bits Unsynchronized ASCII bit stream (011010110...).
--h, --input-hex        The input is in the RDS Spy hex format.
+                             All characters but '0' and '1' are ignored. hex  RDS Spy hex format.
+                        mpx  Mono S16LE PCM-encoded MPX waveform (default). tef  Serial data from the TEF6686 tuner.

 -l, --loctable DIR     Load TMC location table from a directory in TMC
                        Exchange format.
 This option can be specified